-1-5 units, Win (Morgan)
+1-5 units, not given this year (Morgan, M)

 COMM 349.
 Ethnography of Communication - Ethnographic methods and the study of discourse and interaction.
 The impact of ethnography on research and field methods; how results validate knowledge across disciplines.
 The relationship of ethnography of communication to disciplines such as anthropology, linguistics, communications, and sociology.
 Focus is on the integration of ethnography and other research techniques for the documentation of communication and its role in the establishment and management of social encounters.
 Prerequisite: consent of instructor.